abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Retrieval practice and transfer learning.md

-# **Retrieval practice and transfer learning**
+# Retrieval practice and transfer learning

-The simplest instantiation of the [Testing effect](Testing%20effect.md) is elicited when students test themselves on a prompt which they’ll later be tested on (i.e. identically).
+The simplest instantiation of the [[Testing effect]] is elicited when students test themselves on a prompt which they’ll later be tested on (i.e. identically).
 So: say you memorize a thousand prompts about a topic.
 What we really care about is not just your ability to answer those specific questions, but how that practice affects your utilizable understanding of the topic.
 What can you actually do with it?
-If I ask you an open-ended question involving the knowledge you practiced, can you marshall that knowledge—i.e. [Transfer learning](Transfer%20learning.md).
+If I ask you an open-ended question involving the knowledge you practiced, can you marshall that knowledge—i.e. [[Transfer learning]].

 - [The mnemonic medium could include prompts which support near transfer](https://notes.andymatuschak.org/zS5Zs5eThXhh4onMEYamBAY)
 - [How might the mnemonic medium support readers in building more complex understanding?](https://notes.andymatuschak.org/z85VbMd4D4Z3SrYgaXENKAm)